tdalon/ahk/docs/_pages/NWS-PowerTool-Changelog.md

 [NWS PowerTool](NWS-PowerTool) Changelog
 * 2022-03-24
+  - QuickSearch: Jira Search implemented
-  - QuickSearch: conditional dependency to libraries: Blogger, Jira, Conluence, Connections (will work even if Lib file is not available)
+  - QuickSearch: conditional dependency to libraries: Blogger, Jira, Confluence, Connections (will work even if Lib file is not available)
-  - Confluence Quick Search: support search with labels (using # prefix)
+  - Quick Search: Confluence supports search with labels (using # prefix)
   - Fix: Set Settings: Previous Value was not shown as Default
   - Add JiraUserName as Setting in the SystemTray Menu
 * 2021-10-07